Okhayeeli/CryptoSubScribe/README.md

  Paying for Subscriptions:
-    - Use the deposited ETH to pay for two or more subscribed services and pay less for gas.
+    - Use the deposited ETH to pay for two or more subscribed services and pay less for gas. on close of channel, balance is returned to the subscriber

  Future Enhancements:
      - Duration Calculation: Implement off-chain duration calculation to automate subscription management.